damapak/ist303_spr2024/week11_slides_devops.md

 We haven't previously discussed build scripts

-**Build scripts** configure a project, typically a library or an application; it typically specifies dependencies, repositories, and other settings, and produces artifact(s) or package(s) for later deployment.
+**Build scripts** configure a project, typically a library or an application; specifies dependencies, repositories, any other settings, and produces artifact(s) or package(s) for later deployment.

 ---
 ## Build script: typical contents
 - **Fetch Code**: get the latest code from the source control repository
-- **Compile code**: compile the code (convert to binary), check the dependencies/modules
+- **Compile code**: compile the code, check the dependencies/modules
 - **Unit Tests**: automated unit tests are run
 - **Linking**: libraries and code files are linked as needed
 - **Build Artifacts**: artifacts (like executables or binary files) are built and stored and/or deployed